programmatoroSeduto/rt2_assignment_1/README.md

 [sandboxScript:info] Simulation stopped.
 ```

 The solution is to *run the ROS1 master* before launching the simulation environment.
-Just close everything, run the ROS master, then launch again VRep/CoppeliaSim.
+Just close everything, source the workspace you're working on, run the ROS master, and in the end launch again VRep/CoppeliaSim.
+That should fix it.

 **UNABLE TO LOAD THE ROS1 PLUGIN** (with ROS master running)